xyang1127/React-Native-App-Backend/README.md

 - cd into the root folder of this repository: `cd path_to_the_folder`
 - run `pipenv shell`
 - run `python3 app.py`
 - Finally, the server is running and you should see the url of the server in the termial.
 This url is also used for the frontend part to connect to the server.
-To do that, please refer to the [backend part][1]
+To do that, please refer to the [frontend part][1]

 ## Design and Implementation: